 Public and Environmental Health: The Oklahoma State Health Department provides public and environmental health services throughout the State.
-OSDH District 10 serves Cleveland, Grady, McClain, Pottawatomie, Seminole and Hughes counties, from a regional office in Norman.
-Locally, an OSDH District 10/Cleveland County Health Dept. office is located at 424 S. Eastern in Moore.
+OSDH District 10/Cleveland County Health Department serves Cleveland County from a regional office in Norman and an office located at 424 S. Eastern in Moore.